JuliaPlots/PlotDocs.jl/docs/src/SeriesTypes/histogram.md

 Two-dimensional histograms are accessed through the function `histogram2d` and its mutating variant `histogram2d!`.
 To plot them, two vectors `x` and `y` of the same length are needed.

 The histogram is plotted in 2D as a heatmap instead of as 3D bars.
-Bins without any count are not plotted at all.
 The default colormap is `:inferno`, as with contour plots and heatmaps.

 ```@example histogram
 x = randn(1000)
 y = randn(1000) .- 1
 histogram2d(x, y)
 ```

+Bins without any count are not plotted at all by default, but visually this doesn't work too well with a colormap that has dark colors at the low end.
+To plot the empty bins, simply set `show_empty_bins=true`.

 Things like custom bin numbers, weights, and normalization work in 2D, along with changing things like the colormap.
 However, the bin numbers need to be passed in via tuples; if only one number is passed in for